 With the new Question Evaluation screen, educators and mentors can now evaluate learners’ questions regarding the reflected inquiry skills that can be lacking, emerging, developing, efficient, or exemplary.

-In other words, the days that solid “technical knowledge” was all a person needed have long passed.
+In other words, the days when solid “technical knowledge” was all a person needed have long passed.
 In the new technological era, the focus is on detecting, appreciating, and operationalizing the widely available knowledge.
 Therefore, an innovative progressive inquiry process should also appreciate the development of learners’ inquiry skills as part of their learning.

 Follow-up questions for effective progressive inquiry